LoopKit/LoopWorkspace/fastlane/testflight.md

 Note 2 - Depending on your build history, you may find some of the Identifiers are already configured - and you are just verifying the status; but in other cases, you will need to configure the Identifiers.

-1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the apple developer site.
+1. Go to [Certificates, Identifiers & Profiles](https://developer.apple.com/account/resources/identifiers/list) on the Apple Developer site.
 1. For each of the following identifier names:
     * Loop
     * Loop Intent Extension
     * Loop Status Extension
     * Loop Widget Extension
 1. Click on the identifier's name.
-1. On the "App Groups" capabilies, click on the "Configure" button.
+1. On the "App Groups" capabilities, click on the "Configure" button.
 1. Select the "Loop App Group"
 1. Click "Continue".
 1. Click "Save".
 1. Click "Confirm".
 1. Remember to do this for each of the identifiers above.

-#### Table with Name and Identifier for Loop 3
+#### Table with Name and Identifier for Loop

 | NAME | IDENTIFIER |
 |-------|------------|